Chrisa142857/Chrisa142857.github.io/index.md

 # About me [[CV]](https://drive.google.com/file/d/1KbfENGCsAXfZWAdQUl0ReBLsKogCU1Ji/view?usp=sharing)

-I am a final-year Master student at Huazhong University of Science and Technology.
-My Advisor is [Prof. Shaoqun Zeng](http://ses.hust.edu.cn/info/1092/1343.htm).
+I am going to do my PhD at School of Computer Science, University of Birmingham this year.
+My Master was at Huazhong University of Science and Technology with advisor [Prof. Shaoqun Zeng](http://ses.hust.edu.cn/info/1092/1343.htm).
+My Bachelor was at Yunnan Normal University with advisor [Prof. Yang Yang](https://scholar.google.com/citations?user=7JLPFHgAAAAJ&hl=zh-CN).

-I am interested in point set registration, image registration and deep learning.
+I am interested in image registration, medical image analysis and deep learning.

 <hr/>

 **<font color=red>News:</font>**

+- _31/5/2022_: The last part in my master thesis, GC detection using its basic shape by deep learning, is preprint, and it is preparing to submit to IEEE Transactions on Medical Imaging. [[arXiv](https://arxiv.org/abs/2205.14625),[codes](https://github.com/Chrisa142857/PolarNet-GCdet)]

 - _18/12/2021_: The C++ deployment of the preprint paper (under review) is released on [Github](https://github.com/Chrisa142857/You-Only-Look-Cytopathology-Once/tree/main/cpp).
 The speed is lower than `1 min/WSI` with the same computation in Python.